 The philosophy behind this extension is to provide a lean app based on Markdown to provide blog support to your existing web application.
-This is contrary to some other packages such as Flask-Blog that are just blogs.
 If you already have a web app and you need to have a blog to communicate with your user or to promote your site through content based marketing, then Flask-Blogging would help you quickly get a blog up and running.